MayorChristopher/artificialfarm/SUPABASE_SETUP.md

-# Supabase Setup Guide for Artificial Farm Academy
+# Supabase Setup Guide for Artificial Farm Academy & Consultants (AFAC)

-This guide will help you set up your Supabase database to work with the Artificial Farm Academy application.
+This guide will help you set up your Supabase database to work with the Artificial Farm Academy & Consultants (AFAC) application.

 ## Prerequisites